salman5876/SmartDoc-Converter/README.md

-# SmartDoc Converter Pro
+# SmartDoc Converter

-SmartDoc Converter Pro is a modern, user-friendly web application that allows users to convert images to editable PDF documents with ease.
+SmartDoc Converter is a modern, user-friendly web application that allows users to convert images to editable PDF documents with ease.
 Whether you need to convert a single image or multiple images, SmartDoc provides flexible options to meet your needs.

 ## 🌟 Features